kaspervrind/gamepointdemo/README.md

 ## Service 2: Show the data
 Open the page http://localhost in your browser

 ---

+## Notes
+The test coverage is not complete and is missing application tests.
+I have done this assignment in my spare time wich is scarce.
+I wanted to challenge myself so I used postgres as a database.
+I've used MySQL, MariaDb, Oracle and MsSql in the past so it was fun to experiment with a different kind of database.

+The docker demo container is not finished, it needs hardening and some more love but it performs.
+I'm more of a Nginx fan but it was a small test to use apache again.
+I wanted to move apache out of the demo container and put it in a reverse proxy but skipped this due to time.

+The front-end can use some love.
+The twig template is not really modular.

+This project is for demonstration purposes only 😀

+---

 ## Assignment
 The provided CSV file "payments.csv" contains payments made by a variety of users, in a variety of countries.